OarisHunter/JamBot/README.txt

     - Custom help command.
     - Auto disconnect/Disconnect time-out.
     - Spotify, Soundcloud support
-        NOTE: Songs added from an external playlist do not have links until they are played.
+        NOTE: Songs added from an external playlist do not have links until background queue update runs.
     - Search for top 5 results on YT.
     - Shuffle queue.
     - Multi-skip.